ritwik-deshpande/DigiDocs-Paperless-Office/frontend/readme.md

 # Frontend App
-This is the folder specific for frontend dev
+This is the folder specific for frontend dweb portal